 By using electronic filing systems and working directly with CBSA, brokers reduce delays and keep your shipment moving through the border efficiently.

-Importers now must register in CBSA’s new CARM portal.
+Importers now must register in CBSA's new CARM portal.
 A broker can walk you through the setup, third-party authorization, and ensure your financial security bond is in place.
+Learn more about our CARM support service.

 If your goods are regulated by other agencies (e.g., food, cosmetics, vehicles), your broker ensures that proper permits and compliance steps are handled.
+For specialized cases like importing a vehicle from the USA or shipping inventory to Amazon FBA Canada, professional guidance becomes especially valuable.

 Whether it's a simple one-time shipment or recurring imports, brokers provide advice, updates on regulatory changes, and full audit support when needed.